-Before you decide that the SRH440 are the best headphones for your sake, here are some alternatives to consider.
+While the Shure SRH440 truly are some of the best options under $100, for those of you looking for cheap studio cans, here are some alternatives to consider.

 These are some of the most ubiquitous headphones in the recording world.
-We can’t say they’re better than the Shures, nor can we necessarily say that they’re worse.
+I can’t say they’re better than the Shures, nor can I necessarily say that they’re worse.
 Both are great starter options.

-While the ATH-M40x has far more bass response, we find it a bit exaggerated for serious use.
+While the ATH-M40x has far more bass response, I find it a bit exaggerated for serious use.
 The Shures are ultimately more comfortable, and are more accurate for critical listening.
-We recommend the Shures.

-Who are the Shure SRH440 best suited for?
+Who are the Shure SRH440 studio headphones best suited for?

-Overall, the Shure SRH440 are a great pair of budget headphones, best suited for novice producers.
+Overall, the Shure SRH440 are a great pair of budget studio headphones, best suited for novice producers.